DreadLabs/app-migration-typo3/README.md

 ### Migration low-level API

 Currently, the migrator adapter `dreadlabs/app-migration-migrator-phinx` is used.
-This library out-of-the-box comes with a CLI.
+This library come with a CLI out-of-the-box.
 In order to use the CLI you also have to create a `phinx.yml` configuration file in your project's root directory (PATH_site in a default TYPO3.CMS instance):